sgryphon/australian-electoral-analysis/README.md

 Design
 ------

-The database uses a star schema, common in data warehouse / reportingn applications.
+The database uses a star schema, common in data warehouse / reporting applications.

 This has a separate fact table, linked to multiple denormalised dimension tables.
 The denormalised structure is optimised for querying.